pmc-community/jekyll-site-template/doc-contents/_components/content-items.md

 ---

 # Summary
-Docaroo makes available a series of content items that can be used to enrich your documents and to be very effiient when wanting to incorporate piecers of content in a fast and robust way.
-As main difference from the regular `components`, the `content items` are, usually, designed to provide pieces of content
+Docaroo makes available a series of content items that can be used to enrich your documents and to be very efficient when wanting to incorporate piecers of content in a fast and robust way.
+As main difference from the regular components, content items are, usually, designed to provide smaller pieces of content that can be incorporated directly in your documents or are used in components.

 # Directory structure
 This content item renders the structure of any folder/directory from your documentation project.
 It us useful when wanting to point out the source of some pats of your documentation.
 Use it like: